 [ read more ]

-Malone is the Chairman of the Board of Liberty Media Corporation, Liberty Interactive Corporation, Liberty Broadband Corporation and Liberty Global, plc.
-He will receive the prestigious award at a dinner on January 9, 2017 at the National Western Events Center.
-Proceeds from the event support 80 scholarships awarded annually to colleges and universities in Colorado and Wyoming by the National Western Scholarship Trust.
+Frank is the President of Colorado State University and Chancellor of the Colorado State University System.
+He will receive the prestigious award at a dinner on January 8, 2018, at the National Western Events Center.
+Proceeds from the event support 100 scholarships awarded annually to colleges and universities in Colorado and Wyoming by the National Western Scholarship Trust.

 Junior Livestock Auction Top Eight Animals Set All-Time Record of $412,000